 Best Diet for Health

 The human diet should support optimal performance – feeling great, staying healthy, having lots of energy, and being in great moods.
 What is the best diet for health?
 How can parents feed their children a diet that supports their health?
-How to break a sugar addiction?
 What about lifestyle along with diet?
 After trying many diets over the years, here are my conclusions and lessons learned about the best diet for health.

 Diet = Physical Health, Behavior, Mental Health & DNA